strangiato/clash-graph/README.md

 ### Starting the Database

-clash-graph uses a neo4j instance running on a local docker container by default.
+clash-graph uses a neo4j instance running as a local docker container by default.

 You must have docker running on your local machine.